-3.2.7 Professional Bodies
+3.2.13 Professional Bodies

 Employees who are members of professional bodies are reminded that the Trust has a duty to report any incidence of possible professional misconduct and dismissals to the appropriate body who may investigate the case.
-Refer to the Overarching Fitness to Practice Policy (HR21) for further information.
+(Refer to the Fitness to Practice Policy (HR21) for further information.)

-3.2.8 Right to be Represented
+3.2.14 Right to be Represented

-Employees always have the right to be accompanied at formal disciplinary interviews or hearings, either by an accredited Trade Union/full-time TU regional/national official or a Trust work colleague, not acting in a legal capacity (e.g., lawyer).
+Employees always have the right to be accompanied at formal disciplinary interviews or hearings, either by an accredited and recognised Trade Union/full-time TU regional/national official or a Trust work colleague, not acting in a legal capacity (e.g., lawyer).
+In exceptional circumstances, the Trust will consider other types of support.

-3.2.9 Formal Proceedings against Trade Union Representative
+3.2.15 Formal Proceedings against a Trade Union Representative